gerryster/rails4-v3-sourcemaps/README.md

 $ ruby -rwebrick -e'WEBrick::HTTPServer.new(:Port => 3002, :DocumentRoot => Dir.pwd).start'
 ```

 This works great in the Chrome Canary but to my surprise does not work at all in Chrome 28.0.1500.71.
-This also does not work in FireFox 22 but I have not tried any bleeding edge builds of Firefox.
-From what I can tell, [v3 source maps may be supported in FireFox 23](https://wiki.mozilla.org/DevTools/Features/SourceMap).
+This also does not work in Firefox 22 but I have not tried any bleeding edge builds of Firefox.
+From what I can tell, [v3 source maps may be supported in Firefox 23](https://wiki.mozilla.org/DevTools/Features/SourceMap).
 [This plugin](https://addons.mozilla.org/en-US/firefox/addon/firesass-for-firebug/) may also get Firefox stable working.

 ## Other Findings